 A bill that expunges the criminal records of those with past cannabis convictions passed the legislature today as well.
-It was initially passed earlier this year but Murphy conditionally vetoed it, arguing the process for expungement outlined was too cumbersome.
-Thus, a process that is said to expedite expungements quicker was passed quickly through committee on Thursday and the full Senate and Assembly today.
+It was initially passed earlier this year.
+But Murphy conditionally vetoed it, arguing the process for expungement outlined was too cumbersome.
+Thus, a process to expedite expungements quicker was passed quickly through the committee on Thursday.
+It passed the full Senate and Assembly today.

-The problem is though that while cannabis is still illegal in New Jersey, more people will likely be convicted and need their records expunged as well.
-It is a piecemeal measure stemming from the failure of the legislature to pass a comprehensive cannabis bill in the spring.
+But cannabis is still illegal in New Jersey.
+So more people will likely be convicted and need their records expunged as well.
+It is a half-assed measure stemming from the failure of the legislature to pass a comprehensive cannabis bill.
 Nonetheless, it is a step in the right direction.